 I'm Allison Herries, MS, RDN and I believe eating should be enjoyable and stress-free.
 That's why I'm on a mission to help you make peace with food.

-Hi, I’m Allison!
-I am a registered dietitian-nutritionist and food lover with more than five years of experience in the nutrition field.
+I’m Allison!
+I am a registered dietitian-nutritionist, food lover, and recovered chronic dieter with more than five years of experience in the nutrition field.

-My specialties include mindful eating, intuitive eating, nondiet approaches to health, nutrition writing, recipe development, food photography, and more.
+My specialties include mindful eating, intuitive eating, and non-diet approaches to health.

-As an intuitive eating dietitian, I believe food is an enjoyable part of life and should not cause guilt, stress, or anxiety.
+As an intuitive eating dietitian (and former dieter myself), I believe that food is an enjoyable part of life and should not cause guilt, stress, or anxiety.

-I continue to understand the need for reputable and knowledgeable nutrition professionals.
+I continue to understand the need for non-diet nutrition professionals.
 The world of health and wellness is filled with complicated, contradictory, and sometimes wrong advice.
-It can be challenging to decipher between reliable nutrition information and promises for “quick fixes” or fad diets.
+Plus, so much nutrition advice revolves around weight loss (why?!)
+It can be challenging to decipher between reliable nutrition information and just another diet that robs you of joy.

 I love food and nutrition, and I love sharing my nutrition knowledge with the world.